flammie/omorfi/README.md

 ```

 The compiling may take forever or more depending on the hardware and settings.
+You should be prepared with at least 4 gigs of RAM or such.
+The stable release
-The stable release versions should be compilable on average end-user systems.
+versions should be compilable on average end-user systems.
+You should be able
-You should be able to make use of th `-j` switch of make to speed it up.
+to make use of the `-j` switch of make to speed it up.

 If configure cannot find HFST tools, you must tell it where to find them: